-Dental implants are false tooth roots that act as substitutes for missing teeth.
-Through this oral surgery, implants are surgically implanted in the jaw and serve as an anchor for crowns, bridges or dentures.
+Dental implants are small post made of titanium that serves as substitute for the root of a tooth.
+This is the most natuarl way to replace missing teeth.
+Implants are placed in the jaw and serve as an anchor for crowns, bridges or dentures.
 Implants are the best at mimicking the look and feel of the natural teeth.
 They provide full functionality and are even stronger than the natural teeth.
+Implants help prevent bone loss and maintain your facial structure.
 You should get your missing teeth replaced with dental implants because:

 - Missing teeth cause the jaw bone to recede.
 The recession of jawbone causes the facial muscles to sag and makes you look old.